Teukka/Jouko/smartBasic/README.md

-# SmartBasic file for RM186
+# SmartBasic files for RM186

 The are ready-compiled smartBasic software files.